Regenerative Agriculture

 Soils in nature are never bare.
 Soil microbes, vital for nutrient cycling, need carbon exuded by plant roots to exist.
 In its absence, they will feed on organic matter, degrading the soil over time.
 Plant-microbes symbiotic relation has existed since the early stages of life on Earth.

-How Norfolk FWAG Can Help
+How Norfolk FWAG can help

 Each farm is unique and implementation of the above practices will differ according to farm’s context.
 NFWAG can help with tailored advice to suit your business and provide a long term transitional plan.
 The overall aim of regen ag is to improve health of the land, reduce reliance on inputs, increase biodiversity and produce food which is nutrient dense.